mmarol/jm-wordpress-boilerplate/README.md

 - An example custom post type.
 These are defined in [lib/](./lib/) and registered in [functions.php](./functions.php).
 The post type is set up to use [page-example-page.php](./page-example-page.php) as the archive template.
 This can be changed in [lib/custom-types.php](./lib/custom-types.php) in the `rewrite` rule.
 - An ACF options page for both the header and footer.
 This can be disabled in [functions.php](./functions.php) on lines 76 and 106-129.
 - A reorganized WordPress admin menu order.
+- Custom theme based on the Timber starter theme
+- Gulp setup for SCSS and JS compiling as well as BrowserSync reloading
+- Relevant node packages

 ## First things first

-1. Run `npm install` to install all relevant node packages
+1. Within the theme, run `npm install` to install all relevant node packages
-2. Install [Composer](https://getcomposer.org/download/) in this theme folder if you do not have it installed already.
+2. Install [Composer](https://getcomposer.org/download/) if you do not have it installed already.
 3. Run `composer require timber/timber` to install Timber.
 4. Change the theme information in [style.css](./style.css) and replace [screenshot.png](./screenshot.png).
 5. Activate the theme in the CMS.